 Appropriations Acts.
 Congressional appropriations committees use the amount of federal-aid highway revenues that states can obligate in a given year, called "Obligation Authority", as a means of balancing the annual level of highway spending with other federal budgetary priorities.
 This is accomplished through the establishment of an annual obligation limitation in the annual Department of Transportation and Related Agency Appropriations Act.
-The annual obligation limitation can be less than the level of funding authorized for the same year.
+The annual obligation limitation can be less than the level of funding authorized for the same year, although the creation of budgetary firewalls and RABA in TEA 21 substantially limited the amount of HTF revenues that can be used for non-highway purposes.

 Distribution of Obligation Authority.
 The obligation limitation is the amount of authorized funding that Congress allows states collectively to obligate in an individual year.
-The process of determining the annual obligation limitation begins when Congress establishes annual domestic discretionary spending caps-the amount of federal dollars that can be spent on all domestic, non-entitlement programs in a given year.
-Once budget caps are determined, Congress distributes spending levels across different program areas, and a targeted level of outlays for highway spending is determined.
-Congress then establishes the amount of highway funding that can be obligated in the given year.
-This level often is below the authorized annual level, and serves as a limit on the total obligations in that particular year.

-Once Congress establishes an overall obligation limitation, the FHWA distributes Obligation Authority to states proportionately to each state's share of apportioned and allocated revenues.
+Under TEA 21, the annual obligation limitation now includes two elements - a large portion protected by firewalls and tied to projected HTF receipts through RABA (roughly 90% of total annual contract authority), and a smaller portion that competes with other discretionary budget priorities for funding (less than 10% of total annual contract authority).
+Beginning in FY 2000, the level of Obligation Authority protected by firewalls is established each year as the guaranteed obligation limitation in TEA 21, adjusted by the difference between HTF revenue estimates made for TEA 21 and new Department of Treasury projections.
+Additional, discretionary Obligation Authority is determined when annual appropriations bills are developed and is counted under Congress' annual spending cap, which is the amount of federal dollars that can be spent on all domestic, non-entitlement programs in a given year.
+The combined total may still be below the authorized annual level, and serves as a limit on the total obligations in that particular year.
+Once Congress establishes an overall obligation limitation, the FHWA distributes Obligation Authority to states proportionately to each state's share of apportioned and allocated revenues to include minimum guarantee allocations that bring donor states up to the minimum 90.5% funding level.
 The actual ratio of Obligation Authority to apportionments and allocations may vary from state to state because some federal-aid programs are exempt from the obligation limitation.
 Once each state's Obligation Authority is set, states then submit requests to the FHWA to obligate revenues representing the federal share of specific projects throughout the years.
 (A further description of this process is included in Step 3.)
 As a state obligates revenues, its balance of Obligation Authority is commensurately reduced, although additional Obligation Authority may be received (e.g., via re-allocation from other states).